biplob2358/biplob2358/README.md

 - 👯 I’m looking to collaborate on Github
 - 🤔 I’m looking for help with Resource
 - 💬 Ask me about Web Development
-- 📫 How to reach me: Social Media
+- 📫 How to reach me: biplob2358@gmail.com
 - ⚡ Fun fact: When the moon is directly overhead, you will weigh slightly less.

 <h3 align="left">Languages and Tools:</h3>